Result The NotImplementedException prevents this from happening and so keeps the program compiling.

 throw new NotImplementedException();

-Through specific exception types, you can accurately describe the problems that occur in your program.
+Summary.
 As a descriptive exception type, the NotImplementedException is useful as a way to compile an unfinished program.
+Visual Studio inserts it in method stubs.